pdmosses/metaborg.github.io/docs/references/statix/modules.md

 Imports of sorts, constructors and predicates are transitive, while imports of labels and relations are non-transitive.
-Furthermore, overloading by type, shadowing of top-level definitions, and duplicate imports of specification entities are not allowed.
+Furthermore, overloading by type, shadowing of top-level definitions, and duplicate imports of definitions are not allowed.

 ## Signatures